short-greg/zenkai/docs/source/modules/kikai.rst

 Kikai:

 - :mod:`GradLearner` - LearningMachines based on gradient descent
+- :mod:`Graphlearner` - Learner used to contain other learners.
+It defines the accumulate, step and step_x methods.
 - :mod:`FALearner/DFALearner` - LearningMachines based on feedback alignment
 - :mod:`EnsembleLearner` - Base class for an ensemble module
 - :mod:`HillClimbStepX` - Implements StepX using a hill-climbing algorithm